The Bond Market Bubble: Fact or Fiction?

 In the article "Bonds: Born to Be Mild" on the commentary website SeekingAlpha, AllianceBernstein fixed-income chief Douglas J. Peebles noted:

 "Increased bond buying by insurance companies and private-sector defined-benefit plans could also temper the pace at which bond yields rise."
 In other words, higher yield would drive renewed demand for bonds, moderating the impact of any sell-off."

 Could the U.S. bond market eventually collapse as many are predicting?
-Perhaps.
-But the post-crisis experience in Japan, which has been very similar to ours thus far, indicates that rates can remain low far longer than investors are expecting.
+Possibly, but not likely if the post-crisis experience in Japan, which has been very similar to ours thus far, is any indication that rates can remain low far longer than investors are expecting.

 Longer-term Data Shows the Rarity of Major Sell-Offs

 A look further back shows that the downside in Treasuries has been relatively limited.
 According to data compiled by Aswath Damodaran at New York University’s Stern School of Business, the 30-year bond has suffered a negative return in only 15 calendar years since 1928.

 In general, the losses were relatively limited.
 Keep in mind, however, that yields were higher in the past than they have been recently so it took much more of a price decline to offset the yield in the past than it would today.

 While past performance isn’t an indicator of future results, it does help illustrate the rarity of a major collapse in the bond market.
 If the bond market does indeed fall upon hard times, a more likely outcome is that we’ll see consecutive years of sub-par performance, such as what occurred in the 1950s.

 What About the Non-Treasury Segments of the Market?